Does CBD Show Up on a Drug Test?

 Hemp CBD oil, which is derived from the hemp plant, is the typical high-quality CBD oil which cannot contain more than 0.3 percent THC.
 Marijuana CBD, on the other hand, can contain much more.

-That said, if there’s a large amount of THC in your CBD oil, then you can absolutely fail a drug test.
+That said, if there’s a large amount of THC in your CBD oil, then you can absolutely test positive for a drug test.

 Whoever you purchase your oil from should be able to tell you how much is in it – and there should theoretically be a label on the product detailing the percentage of THC.
 But unfortunately, lax regulations make this less trustworthy.